List of Major League Baseball no-hitters

-Nolan Ryan threw seven no-hitters in MLB, the most of any pitcher.
+Nolan Ryan threw seven no-hitters during his major-league career, the most of any pitcher as recognized by Major League Baseball (MLB).

-Below is a list of Major League Baseball no-hitters, enumerating every no-hitter pitched in Major League Baseball history.
-The list also includes no-hit games that were broken up in extra innings or were in shortened games, although they have not been considered official no-hitters since 1991.
+This list of Major League Baseball no-hitters enumerates every no-hitter in baseball history recognized by Major League Baseball (MLB).
+It also includes no-hit games that were broken up in extra innings or were in shortened games, although they have not been considered official no-hitters since 1991.
+As recognized by MLB, there have been 327 no-hitters; the most recent was thrown by Houston Astros pitchers Tatsuya Imai, Steven Okert, and Alimber Santa against the Texas Rangers on May 25, 2026.